Endoscopy

 You can learn more about the procedures in our Inpatients information leaflets.

-The endoscopy department at the Luton and Dunstable hospital is a busy unit.
+The Endoscopy department at the Luton and Dunstable hospital is a busy unit.
 The Endoscopy Unit is situated on the ground floor of the main hospital building.
-The department offers a wide range of high quality diagnostic, screening and surveillance endoscopy, as well as innovative endoscopy.
+The department offers a wide range of high quality diagnostic, screening and surveillance Endoscopy, as well as innovative Endoscopy.

 - It consists of four procedure rooms, including one with negative air pressure.